JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/OntologicalModeling.md

 ### Canonical Parsing

-OML provides a strong guarantee that any structurally significant difference between OML Context(s) ontoloties is precisely reflected in the syntactical differences of their representation in the OML normalized relational schema table serialization without superfluous change noise.
+OML provides a strong guarantee that any structurally significant difference between OML Module(s) ontoloties is precisely reflected in the syntactical differences of their representation in the OML normalized relational schema table serialization without superfluous change noise.
-In practice, this strong guarantee is important to enable multiple teams to collaborate on developing OML Context ontologies for authoring and evolving multiple inter-related domain-specific vocabularies; for bundling them to reflect commitments to domain-specific distinctions among OML Concept(s); for using such bundles for describing the topology and structure of systems and for describing particular configurations in particular state of affairs of such topologies & structures with named individuals identified according to all relevant identity criteria.
+In practice, this strong guarantee is important to enable multiple teams to collaborate on developing OML Module ontologies for authoring and evolving multiple inter-related domain-specific vocabularies; for bundling them to reflect commitments to domain-specific distinctions among OML Concept(s); for using such bundles for describing the topology and structure of systems and for describing particular configurations in particular state of affairs of such topologies & structures with named individuals identified according to all relevant identity criteria.